grncdr/web-pockets/guide.md

 ## Example 2 - Hit Counter

-For this example, we're going to create a hit counter app that tracks how even each URL is visited.
+For this example, we're going to create a hit counter app that tracks how often each URL is visited.

 First we implement the hit counter logic: